-This course will comprise nineteen evening sessions held in the classroom at Imperial College, South Kensington.
-At the end of the course students will also have the opportunity to attend one Saturday afternoon session at the British Museum in London, to talk about mythology in works of art, in front of the real objects.
+This course will comprise eighteen evening sessions held in the classroom at Imperial College, South Kensington.
+During the course students will also have the opportunity to attend one Saturday half-day session at a major museum in London, to discuss with their tutor the use of mythology in works of art, using of actual art objects.

 No previous knowledge of art or ancient culture or mythology is needed to join.

 - Session 1: Who were the Greeks and their Gods

 - Session 2: The Birth of Gods, Men and Women

 - Session 3: Ovid, Metamorphosis and The Metamorphoses

 - Session 4: Medusa (or Days of the Living Dead!)

 - Session 6: The Lives and Loves of Zeus

 - Session 9: The Heroes 1 - Herakles (Hercules)